Jatinjs96/Jatinjs96/README.md

 ## About Me

+Hi, I'm Jatin!
 I’m a data-driven professional with a strong foundation in project management, business analytics, and problem-solving, currently transitioning deeper into the world of data analytics.
 With experience in the fintech domain at FIS, I’ve worked on global projects where I combined structured execution with analytical thinking to drive meaningful outcomes.

 I enjoy working with data to uncover insights, identify patterns, and solve real-world business problems.
 My toolkit includes Excel, SQL, Python, and Power BI, which I use to build dashboards, analyze datasets, and support data-driven decision-making.
 I’m particularly interested in translating complex data into clear, actionable stories that create impact.